lululxvi/deepxde/docs/demos/pinn_forward/poisson.1d.exactbc.rst

     net.apply_output_transform(output_transform)

 Now, we have the PDE problem and the network.
-We bulid a ``Model`` and choose the optimizer and learning rate.
+We build a ``Model`` and choose the optimizer and learning rate.
 We also implement a learning rate decay to reduce overfitting of the model.

 .. code-block:: python